GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Rogue.md

 • **Bob and Weave**.
 When an attack against you fails, you may use your reaction to spend any number of luck points.
 You may move a number of feet equal to the luck spent this way +1.
 This movement does not have to cause brawling/trampling.
 The source of that attack cannot perform an Attack of Opportunity against you as a result of this movement.

+• **Bravery**.
+When rolling a save against a fear effect, you may roll an additional d6.

+• **Bravery Among Friends**.
+You must possess the Bravery feature before selecting this edge.
+Anytime you perform a save against a Fear affect, you may spend any amount of Luck.
+Yourself and each creature of your choice which can perceive you gain a bonus to their save equal to the luck spent this way.

 • **Fortune**.
 Your maximum luck pool increases by 2.

+• **Fortune Favors**.
+You must possess the Fortune feature before selecting this edge.
+Your Fortune feature now increases your maximum luck pool by an amount equal to your heroism.

 • **Grand Feat**.
 When performing a check or save, you may choose to roll 2d8 + your heroism in place of the 3d6.
 You must perform a rest before doing so again.